 The TP-Link Archer A8 is one of TP-Link’s longstanding mainstream home routers — an AC1900-class dual-band WiFi 5 desktop router with Gigabit Ethernet ports and a price around $60.
 Like the TL-WR841N above it is not strictly a travel router, but its low price, Gigabit ports, range and modes make it a common reference point when shopping budget home and small-network alternatives to a travel router.
 This TP-Link Archer A8 review covers the wireless standard, VPN capabilities, modes, portability and overall value.

-Prime TP-Link AC1900 Smart WiFi Router (Archer A8) -High Speed MU-MIMO Wireless Router, Dual Band Router for Wireless Internet, Gigabit, Supports Guest WiFi
+TP-Link AC1900 Smart WiFi Router Dual Band Router for Wireless Internet

 As an Amazon Associate we earn from qualifying purchases.
 Product prices and availability are accurate as of the date/time indicated.